hillchoon/netauto/README.md

 $
 ```
 ## fireblade.mss
+v1.2\
+**What's New**
+* adds new feature of executing differentiated commands or changes to target hosts
+* new flag of '-t' to take a consolidated file of individual target hosts and their differentiated execution commands
+* update logic for the introduction of '-t'

 v1.1\
 **What's New**
 * Adds feature of updating description of interfaces that are assigned to specific VLAN\